FixingPixels/Aegis/README.md

 ## 🛠️ Commands Overview

-Aegis uses simple yet powerful commands that you enter into your AI assistant.
+Aegis uses simple yet powerful commands that you enter into your AI assistant's chat window (not your terminal).
+These commands help your AI assistant manage your project effectively.
 Here's a comprehensive guide to each command:

 ### `/aegis init <path>`
 Initializes the Aegis framework by copying the `.context` directory structure: